-In a few short months, I will be back in my little truck and on the road again.
+In less than a month, I will be back in my little truck and on the road again.

-My next cookbook, Duck, Duck, Goose: The Ultimate Guide to Cooking Ducks and Geese, both Farmed and Wild, will be released by Ten Speed Press on October 1 — but if you preorder it now, chances are you will get it a few days before then.
-I will already be on the road, in Boise, Idaho (actually Nampa) where I will be working with the chef at the James Beard Award-nominated Brick 29.
+My new cookbook, Duck, Duck, Goose: Recipes and Techniques for Cooking Ducks and Geese, Both Wild and Domesticated, officially will be released by Ten Speed Press on October 1 — but if you preorder it now, chances are you will get it a few days before then.
+I will already be on the road come October 1, in Boise, Idaho (actually Nampa) where I will be working with Chef Dustan Bristol at the James Beard Award-nominated Brick 29.
 Our goal: An innovative, duck-themed dinner that highlights the greatness of this great ingredient.

-The same will be true at 49 other restaurants in 49 other cities, ranging from Manhattan to Milford, Birmingham to Boston.
+The same will be true at 43 other restaurants in 42 other cities, ranging from Manhattan to Milford, Birmingham to Boston.
 As you can see from the book tour map, I will crisscross the nation twice between October and the end of January 2014.
 I will also be doing a dozen or so cooking demos and regular book signings along the way.

 So when it came time to plan this tour, there was no question: I had to do it again.

-Anchoring most of the stops on the tour will be a book dinner at a local restaurant: some trendy, some obscure, award-winners and unsung culinary heroes all.
+Anchoring most of the stops on the tour will be a duck-themed book dinner at a local restaurant: some trendy, some obscure, award-winners and unsung culinary heroes all.
 My hope, my goal, is to meet you at these dinners.
 To pack the house both for the restaurant’s sake — I make no money from the dinner itself — and yes, to sell as many copies of my book as I can.
 This is my tour, not one set up by my publisher, and it’s on my own dime.
 But for me it’s worth every penny to meet all of you in person.
 Whenever that happens, I learn as much from you as you from me.

-In many places, such as the Twin Cities, Fargo, San Francisco, Denver, Seattle and Austin, I am planning several events, and most of these will be cheap or free.
+In many places, such as the Twin Cities, Chicago, New York, Denver, Seattle and Austin, I am planning several events, and at least one of these will be cheap or free.
 After all, not everyone can afford a $60-a-head dinner, no matter how awesome.
 I get that.